jcftang/octopress-relatedposts/README.md

 It is possible to style the list, but in the above I have chosen to keep the same style as the recent posts.

+Finally, add the file to your default asides list in your `_config.yml` file

+	default_asides: [custom/asides/related.html, ...]

 ## Probable issues with enabling LSI

 There are some issues with enabling LSI in jekyll/octopress, the primary